Geert

 experiences a high degree of gender differentiation.

-portion of the society and power structure, with
+of the society and power structure, with females being

-country has a low level of differentiation and
+indicates the country has a low level of differentiation

 Uncertainty